-The American Society of Interior Designers (ASID) appreciates the opportunity to comment on the "Proposed Modification of Action Pursuant to Section 301: China's Acts, Policies, and Practices Related to Technology Transfer, Intellectual Property, and Innovation."
+The American Society of Interior Designers (ASID) appreciates the opportunity to comment on "Proposed Modification of Action Pursuant to Section 301: China's Acts, Policies, and Practices Related to Technology Transfer, Intellectual Property, and Innovation."

 The American Society of Interior Designers traces its roots back more than 80 years and serves the full range of the interior design profession and practice through the Society's programs, networks, and advocacy.
-Our nearly 25,000 worldwide members represent individuals of all specialties, including workplace, healthcare, retail and hospitality, education, institutional, and residential practice, students, and industry partners.
-We spend approximately 90% of our lives in interior spaces, so our members use evidence-based and human-centric design to affect social responsibility, comfort, well-being, and sustainability.
-Our members showcase the impact of design on the human experience and the value interior designers provide using data, science, codes, and standards to create better, safer, healthier, and more comfortable spaces for where we live, work, play, and heal.
+Our nearly 25,000 worldwide members represent individuals of all specialties, including workplace, healthcare, retail and hospitality, education, institutional, and residential practice, students, and corporate industry partners.
+We spend approximately 90% of our lives in interior spaces, so our members use evidence-based and human-centric design to affect comfort, accessibility, safety, wellness, and sustainability.
+Our members showcase the impact of design on the human experience and the value interior designers provide using data, science, building codes, and regulatory standards to construct better spaces for where we live, work, play, and heal.